Library

 Trafilatura vs. Readability vs. Newspaper4k

-Trafilatura, readability-lxml, and Newspaper4k are Python's three main content extraction libraries, but they don't do the same thing.
+Trafilatura, readability-lxml, and Newspaper4k are Python's three main open-source content extraction libraries, but they don't do the same thing.
 Trafilatura leads on F1 accuracy (0.958) with seven output formats and a fallback extraction chain.
 Newspaper4k is built for news articles with built-in NLP. readability-lxml gives you cleaned HTML and nothing else.

 Heuristic vs. ML-Powered Extraction — Trafilatura vs. Jina ReaderLM